This article will show you how to set up Custom Landing Pages on your Placester site.

 Suggested Image Size

 The suggested background image size varies depending on the display settings you've chosen.
-With a banner (if you've hidden the navigation menu and header/footer), the suggested image size 660 pixels wide by 800 pixels tall.
+With a banner (if you've hidden the navigation menu and header/footer), the suggested image size is 1660 pixels wide by 600 pixels tall.
+If you choose to have your landing page without a banner, the suggested image size is 1660 pixels wide by 800 pixels tall

-There are some fields to customize that are specific to the form itself.
+There are some fields on your landing page form that you have the ability to customize.
 First, you will fill out the Title and Subtitle to provide a call to action for why your client should fill this information out.
 The Title and Subtitle will be displayed as a header directly above the form fields you add below it.

-Edit your contact form fields by dragging fields from the right column to the left.
-Hover over a field on the left view to edit and remove options.
-You can drag and drop to re-order.
+You can adjust your contact form fields by clicking and dragging fields from the right column to the left.
+If you hover over a field that you have moved over to the left hand column, you have the ability to further edit and remove those options.
+You can also drag and drop to re-order fields on the form.

 Note: As described above, landing pages typically have no connection to your website's menu and instead are meant to stand alone and only be accessed by a link you've shared or driven traffic to.
 For this reason, you may prefer to uncheck the "Add this page to my menu" box.